 Add the smoked paprika to the pot, stirring it into the vegetable mixture until it has browned slightly, about 30 seconds.
 Add the potatoes and stir them into the vegetable mixture.

 Add the chorizo back to the pot along with the bay leaves, choricero pepper and chicken stock.
 Increase the heat to medium high, stirring frequently to keep the potatoes from browning on the bottom of the pot, until the broth reaches a boil.
 Lower the heat to medium low and simmer, stirring occasionally, until the potatoes are cooked through, about 30 minutes.

 Remove from heat and allow to sit for about 5 minutes.
+Carefully remove the choricero pepper and bay leaves from the pot and discard them.
 Sprinkle with parsley and season with salt and pepper to taste.